lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     pair_coeff * * ../RelaxSilica/reaxCHOFe.ff Si O
     fix myqeq all qeq/reaxff 1 0.0 10.0 1.0e-6 reaxff maxiter 400

+..  container:: justify

+    The only differences with the previous *input.lammps* file are the paths to the *.data* and *.ff* files located within *RelaxSilica/*.
+    Copy the following lines as well:

+..  code-block:: lammps

     neighbor 0.5 bin
     neigh_modify every 5 delay 0 check yes